 Insolvency Law and Multinational Groups Theories, Solutions and Recommendations for Business Failure

-This book draws together themes in business model developments in relation to business networks and platforms, decentralized business models (DBMs), sometimes referred to as the ‘sharing’ economy, to systematically analyse the challenges to corporate and organizational law and governance.
-DBMs ...
+This book draws together themes in business model developments in relation to decentralised business models (DBMs), sometimes referred to as the ‘sharing’ economy, to systematically analyse the challenges to corporate and organisational law and governance.
+DBMs include business networks, the ...

 This book provides a complete framework for contemporary shareholder activism and its implications for US corporate governance, which is based on director primacy theory.
 Under director primacy theory, shareholders do not wish to be involved in the management of the company; in the rare event...